Unit III - Services Provided

 According to federal law, no (otherwise) qualified person with disability shall be denied a benefit or opportunity or excluded from participation solely on the basis of that disability.
 An individual is considered qualified if with or without reasonable accommodation, they meet the same eligibility requirements and standards of behavior and performance demanded of anyone else.

-Upon determination of accommodations, students will be provided with a complete form (Class Accommodations), which they will bring directly to each professor.
+Upon determination of accommodations, students will be provided with an Accommodation Letter, which they will either email or bring directly to each professor.
 This form communicates to the professor the accommodation under the ADA/504.
 This provides information that the student is covered under the ADA/504, however it does not disclose the nature of the disability.

 Final determination of accommodations will be made by the coordinator in collaboration with the student.
 Students may request a review of recommendations and/or provide updated documentation as necessary.

 There are no fees for accommodations provided for students with disabilities.
 Personal services such as personal aids and specialized transportation are not considered accommodations and are not provided by the college.
-Please discuss these needs with the disability director if such arrangements are necessary.back to top
+Please discuss these needs with the disability director if such arrangements are necessary.

-In order to schedule an exam with accommodations, a Testing Accommodation Form must be completed and submitted to the SSD Lab (L115), no later than two days before the scheduled exam.
-The form should be completed by the student and presented to the professor who will in turn fill-in the requested information and immediately return it to the student.
-This form should be delivered by the student to the SSD Lab (L115).
-The exam will then be administered as per approved accommodations in the SSD Lab as scheduled.
-It is the students responsibility to follow this procedure in order to ensure accommodations.
+In order to schedule an exam with accommodations, a Testing Accommodation Form must be completed and submitted no later than two business days before the scheduled exam.
+The exam will then be administered as per approved accommodations in the OAS Lab (L116) as scheduled.
+Online exams can also be scheduled with accommodations.
+It is the student's responsibility to follow this procedure in order to ensure accommodations.

 Assistive Technology Accommodations:

-Assistive technology is available for student use in the SSD Lab and in all campus labs that are used by students.
+Assistive technology is available for student use in the OAS Lab and in all campus labs that are used by students.
 Individualized assistance and training is available by appointment as determined by disability documentation.
-For consultation regarding specialized hardware or software, please schedule and appointment with the assistive technology specialist in the SSD office (S132).
+For consultation regarding specialized hardware or software approved by an OAS counselor, please schedule an appointment with the assistive technology specialist in the OAS office (S132).